andyatkinson/rideshare/README.md

 * Testing
   * Fixtures and factories
   * Test to code ratio of `0.6` (use `rake stats`)
-  * Fake data generators for local development (`faker` gem, rake task)
+  * Fake data generators for local development (`faker` gem, rake task), SQL data loads
 * API Application
   * We only need an API, use `ActionController::API` for lighter weight API code
   * Use `/api` namespace
-  * JSON API for API standardization
+  * JSON:API for API standardization
     * Sparse Fieldsets
     * Compound Documents
   * Status codes